BYLAWS of the Duneland Ski Club

 The president shall preside at all meetings of the directors of the corporation, discharge all duties of a presiding officer, and perform such other duties as this code of bylaws may require or the Board of Directors may prescribe.

-The secretary shall have the custody and the care of the corporate records and minutes.
+The secretary shall have custody and care of the corporate records and minutes.
 He or she shall keep or cause to be kept a true and complete record of all meetings of the corporation.
 He or she shall file and take charge of all papers and documents belonging to the corporation and shall perform such other duties as this code of bylaws may require or the Board of Directors may prescribe.

-The treasurer shall keep correct and complete records of account showing accurately at all times the financial condition of the corporation.
+The treasurer shall keep correct and complete records of accounts showing accurately at all times the financial condition of the corporation.
 He or she shall be the legal custodian of all money, notes, securities, and other valuables which may from time to time come into the possession of the corporation.
 He or she shall immediately deposit all funds of the corporation coming into his/her hands in a reliable bank in the state of Indiana to be designated by the Board of Directors, or whenever requested, provide a statement of the financial condition of the corporation, and perform such other duties as this code of bylaws may require or the Board of Directors may prescribe.
 Notwithstanding the foregoing, the treasurer shall not be responsible for losses not caused by negligence or willful misconduct of the treasurer.

 Management and Control of the Corporation